 We know from decades of research that family-school partnerships are linked to improved indicators of student achievement.
 Family roles are tied to grades, test scores, lower drop-out rates, and students' beliefs about the importance of learning.
 "Given this research base, the increase in policies promoting family engagement is a sign of progress toward improving educational opportunities for all children.
 Yet these mandates are often predicated on a fundamental assumption: that the educators and families charged with developing effective partnerships between home and school already possess the requisite skills, knowledge, confidence, and belief systems—in other words, the collective capacity—to successfully implement and sustain these important home–school relationships.
 Unfortunately, this assumption is deeply flawed" (p.
 5, Mapp & Kuttner, 2013).

-In order to build effective partnerships that support student and school improvement, we must first understand the challenge of why effective partnerships do not materialize between schools and families.
+To build effective partnerships that support student and school improvement, we must first understand why effective partnerships do not materialize.
 The challenge lies in the lack of skills required to work as partners.
-However, the challenge is dual in nature - both schools and families must have the collective capacity to effectively engage and work together.
+However, the challenge is dual in nature – both schools and families must have the collective capacity to engage effectively.
 According to the Dual Capacity-Building Framework for Family-School Partnerships (Version 2)2, the challenge is two-fold.

 infographic describing the challenge of effective family-school partnerships. text-only link below

-How does the MTSS framework overlap and align with the Dual Capacity-Building Framework for Family-School Partnerships?
+How does MTSS align with the Dual Capacity-Building Framework?

-• Both the MTSS framework and the Dual Capacity-Building Framework for Family-School Partnerships are ultimately about student and school improvement.
-The goal of the Dual Capacity-Building Framework for Family-School Partnerships is to create effective partnerships that support student and school improvement.
+• Both frameworks are focused on student and school improvement.
+The goal of the Dual Capacity-Building Framework is to create effective partnerships that support student and school success.

-• Both frameworks provide similar structures for supporting improvement - evidence-based, culturally and linguistically responsive practices for students, using data to identify goals and measure progress, and systemic support from leadership to ensure that the adults can be effective.
+• Both provide structures to support improvement: evidence-based, culturally and linguistically responsive practices; data-driven goal setting; and systemic support from leadership to ensure adults can be effective.

-How do both frameworks support schools and the families they serve to address the challenge of building capacity for effective engagement?
+How do both frameworks support schools and families in building capacity?

-• A Multi-Tiered System of Supports framework promotes the belief that, as educators, we share responsibility for and have a stake in student and school success.
-To this end, we shift from "my students" to "our students" to ensure that all students have their needs met.
-The Dual Capacity-Building Framework for Family-School Partnerships also encourages shared responsibility - family engagement is everyone's responsibility.
-Additionally, student improvement and success is seen also seen as a shared responsibility and goal for both families and educators.
+• MTSS promotes shared responsibility for student and school success.
+The Dual Capacity-Building Framework also emphasizes shared responsibility – family engagement is everyone's responsibility.
+Student improvement is a shared goal for both families and educators.

 Overview

-Return to the Family Engagement Overview page if you'd like a high-level refresher of the Dual Capacity-Building Framework for Family-School Partnerships.
+Return to the Family Engagement Overview page for a high-level refresher on the Dual Capacity-Building Framework.

 Overview